mit-submit/submit-examples/FAQ.md

 The workshop brought up a number of questions which we summarize here and will continue to maintain.

+### How to get an account as an outside user

+To make login convenient and secure we allow login to the subMIT pool using ssh keys only.
+Users of submit can go to our submit portal to upload their ssh key (or a number of keys).
+Upload of ssh keys is secured through MIT touchstone authentication.
+This means users need to have an MIT account.

+It is very straight forward to obtain an MIT guest account if you do not have one.
+A sponsor - usually a faculty you are working with - can request a guest account for you.
+The information needed is the first, last name and the birthday.
+See the [sponsoring web page](https://ist.mit.edu/guest-accounts).
+Please note: the process has to be started by the sponsor!
+The response by MIT IS&T has been very quick in the past, we have so far received all account requests in less than 4 hours.

 ### Can I use a different version of the c++ compiler (gcc)?